oscarmoraperez/multithreading-concurrency/README.md

-# Java Mentoring Program: multithreading and concurrency
+# Multithreading and concurrency

-This maven-based project contains the exercises defined in the 'multithreading and concurrency ' module of Java Mentoring program.
+This maven-based project contains  a set of exercises to train on concurrency and multithreading topics.

 ### Task 1